Phone: (845) 728-6551

 I am interested in answering evolutionary questions by leveraging molecular data in novel ways.
 My current graduate work focuses on three core interests: speciation and population genetics, systematics and taxonomy, and deep-level phylogenetics.
 Broadly speaking, I am interested in...

-- The development of molecular methods to detect parallel speciation in North American Plestiodon skinks
+- The development of coalescent methods to detect parallel speciation in North American Plestiodon skinks

-- Phenotypic changes in relation to processes of speciation, especially those associated with a transition to a cave-dwelling phenotype
+- Phenotypic changes in relation to processes of speciation, e.g. those associated with a transition to a cave-dwelling phenotype

 - Testing support for root placements in the squamate molecular data set of Wiens et al. 2012 to resolve differences between morphological and molecular phylogenies of Squamata

-- Decatenater - A series of scripts written in R that take an inputted concatenated nucleotide data set in nexus format as input, and output nexus and phylip files for the individual genes, along with a nexus file containing a PAUP block that executes PAUP's basefreqs function per gene per codon position, and PartitionFinder configuration files for each gene.
+- Decatenater - An R pipeline that accepts a nexus format concatenated nucleotide alignment as input, and outputs a number of useful files for each gene alignment that makes up the input concatenated alignment.
+These files include nexus and phylip alignments for the individual genes, a nexus file containing a PAUP block that executes PAUP's basefreqs function per gene per codon position, and PartitionFinder configuration files for each gene.
 Decatenater also allows the user to exclude multiple sets of taxa from the input concatenated nexus file and outputs files that lack indicated taxa.
+Additional pipeline steps for Decatenater are currently in development, including automation of PartitionFinder, garli, RAxML, and BEAST analyses.

 - 2014: SSAR Grants in Herpetology, Laboratory category - $500